 Figure 2.
 Information sources required and conceptual application of the SBWDSS to calculate spruce-fir stand volume impacts for alternative SBW defoliation scenarios.

-FORUS Research, with funding support from the Heathy Forest Partnership, is currently expanding ForPRO modeling components to accept budworm population forecasts as input, rather than defoliation, which will improve estimates of foliage protection efficacy and simplify modeling of host species defoliation differences.
+FORUS Research, with funding support from the Heathy Forest Partnership, has replicated most of the SBWDSS impact dynamics into the Open Stand Model as well as including options to accept budworm population forecasts as input, rather than defoliation, which has improved estimates of foliage protection efficacy and host defoliation during stand growth simulations.
 In addition, FORUS Research has developed software to auto generate foliage protection blocks and flight lines according to alternative protection program objectives (e.g., minimize populations; minimize volume losses) and constraints (e.g., program cost, spatial no fly zones), while taking into consideration plane turn time, speed, swath width, boom –on –off choices, and product deposition probability.
-This software has been successfully and repeatedly used in New Brunswick from 2015 to 2022 and in Newfoundland from 2021 to 2022 to spatially select, build, and trade-off block designs and program sizes for annual provincial foliage protection operations.
+This software has been successfully and repeatedly used in New Brunswick from 2015 to 2024 and in Newfoundland from 2021 to 2022 to spatially select, build, and trade-off block designs and program sizes for annual provincial foliage protection operations.

 Contact Chris Hennigar at FORUS Research for more information about ForPRO and recent developments.